A strange being made a grand appearance in Grosvenor Gardens, just outside Victoria Station, in May 2013.

 It has now become a part of the scenery in this pleasant garden.
 Whenever I am in that part of town, I wander through and pause a while to marvel at the size and detail of this giant sculpture.
 He is due to stay here until mid-2015.

-Update: in September 2015, the Alien moved to the National Trust property of Mottisfont in Hampshire.
+Update, September 2015: the Alien has moved to the National Trust property of Mottisfont in Hampshire.